Pandem: Plot

-Now Seenu with his wit tactically procures the necessities required for the village which Lingaraju is incapable to satisfy.
-Including, digging wells, laying roads, allotting houses for the needy, etc. Plus, he serves as domestic to whoever is in trouble and enforces Lingaraju to spend his corrupted earnings for the welfare of the villagers.
+Now Seenu, with his wit, tactically procures the necessities required for the village, which Lingaraju cannot satisfy, including digging wells, laying roads, allotting houses for people in need, etc. Plus, he serves as domestic to whoever is in trouble and enforces Lingaraju to spend his corrupted earnings for the welfare of the villagers.
 Step-by-step flourishes and gains the credence & hearts of the public.
 Spotting it, Lingaraju trembles for severe alarm bells from his industrial partners.
-Simultaneously, Lingaraju is cognizant that his son Rajesh likes Seeta and also detects Seenu's motive.
+Simultaneously, Lingaraju is conscious that his son Rajesh likes Seeta and detects Seenu's motive.
 Whereupon, he ruses by engaging Seeta with Rajesh, which demoralizes Seenu.
 Despite that, Seenu stands firm and challenges Lingaraju to defeat him.
-Thus, infuriated Lingaraju backstabs Seenu and warns the villagers not to move forward otherwise all will be mass murdered.
+Thus, Lingaraju backstabs Seenu and warns the villagers not to move forward; otherwise, all will be mass murder.

 Yet, they boldly face the danger and safeguard Seenu.
-Next, everyone pleads with Seenu to withdraw because as of today, they all treasure him.
-Additionally, they abuse Seeta who is liable for these disputes.
-Forthwith, Seenu rebukes and dedicates his entire credit to Seeta which molded him as worthy.
-Overhearing it, Seeta starts adoring him but departs because she is affianced.
-Presently, The day of the election arrives.
-During, Lingaraju intrigues by hiding supporters of Seenu and the remaining makes as his favor as they have taken loans from him.
+Next, everyone pleads with Seenu to withdraw because, as of today, they all treasure him.
+Additionally, they abuse Seeta, who is liable for these disputes.
+Forthwith, Seenu rebukes and dedicates his entire credit to Seeta, which molded him as worthy.
+Overhearing it, Seeta starts adoring him, but as affianced, she departs.
+Presently, The day of the election has arrived.
+During this, Lingaraju intrigues by hiding supporters of Seenu, and the remaining make in his favor as they have taken loans from him.
 Anyhow, Seenu valorously relieves his men and successfully conducts the polling when the two parties are given equal.
-At last, Seenu triumphs with a postal ballot polled by Seeta who went on election duty to the adjacent village which collapses Lingaraju's domain.
+At last, Seenu triumphs with a postal ballot polled by Seeta, who goes on election duty to the adjacent village, which collapses Lingaraju's domain.
 Finally, the movie ends on a happy note with the marriage of Seenu & Seeta.